Employers like to hire candidates with confidence in a job interview.

 You’re interviewing them while they’re interviewing you.

 Don’t ever be cocky or arrogant.
 You still need to sell yourself and impress them.

 You don’t have to lie to do this.
 If you’re just starting your job search and they ask whether you’ve had other interviews, or how things are going, you can say:

 “I just kicked off my job search recently.
 I’m just beginning to have phone conversations for the most part.
 It’s going well but it’s still very early in the process.”

 That sounds a lot better than, “You’re the only company that I’ve met with for an interview.”

-Don’t be a push-over.
-Don’t give references on a first phone interview.
+Don’t be a pushover.
+Don’t give references on the first phone interview.
 No top-level job seeker would do this.
-Are you going to let every company who does a phone interview with you call your references?
-That’s crazy.
+Are you going to let every company that does a phone interview with you call your references?
+That’s too much.